 “Invest in your people, and they’ll invest in you.
 Create an internal path for promotion, so that you can nurture top-talent into leaders within your organization.”

 “Recruit detail-oriented people.
 The modern SDR runs a suite of software tools and must triangulate information from a staggering number of sources.
-Use tools to aide in the recording of data into CRM.
+Use tools to aid in the recording of data into CRM.
 Configure and bend SFDC to your will.
-Clearly define your Ideal Customer Profile, and qualification criteria.
+Clearly define your Ideal Customer Profile and qualification criteria.
 Celebrate success.”

 “Hire Senior SDRs first.
 Don’t waste your time with hiring recent college graduates right out of the gate- they will suck up your closer’s time and drag your outbound down.”

 28) Kristina McMillan, VP of Research, TOPO Inc.

 “My best advice would be to clearly define your objectives for the team.
 If you want them to create opportunities, meetings, demos, whatever.
 They have to know what their directive is and how to make decisions that help move the company forward.”

 29) DJ Blough, Demand Gen Marketing Manager, Circadence